phoddie/node-red-mcu/readme.md

 - [ ] Accept file uploads
 - [ ] Cookies

+> **Note**: The full Node-RED listens on port 1880; the Node-RED MCU Edition, on port 80.
+A way to configure this is likely appropriate.
+If there is one in full Node-RED perhaps it can be used.

 Implemented using `HTTPServer` based on ECMA-419 HTTP Server draft.

 ### HTTP Response